broadinstitute/scripts_notebooks_fossa/README.md

 sys.path.append(r"C:\Users\REPO")
 ```

-To import a utilitary file from any folder, for example:
+To import a utilitary Python file from any folder, use:

 ```
 from scripts_notebooks_fossa.pycombat_umap import combat_util